-- 1. The attending physician must furnish a certificate to the Department of Health within 36 hours after death, and where death has resulted from infectious or contagious disease a certificate must be furnished by him forthwith (Sanitary Code, Sections 135 and 161). - 2.
-All physicians practicing in The City of New York (including those in public institutions) must be registered in the Bureau of Records (Sanitary Code, Section 160). - 3.
-If a person dies from criminal violence or by a casualty, or suddenly while in apparent health, or when unattended by a physician or in prison, or in any suspicious or unusual manner, the case must be referred to the Coroner; any person who may become aware of a death in the manner stated shall report such death forthwith to one of the Coroners, etc., etc. (Chapter 410, Section 1773, Laws of 1882). - 4.
-Certificates will be returned for additional information which give any of the following diseases, without explanation, as the sole cause of death:
+- 1. The attending physician must furnish a certificate to the Department of Health within 36 hours after death, and where death has resulted from infectious or contagious disease, a certificate must be furnished by him forthwith (Sanitary Code, Section 135 and 161). - 2.
+All physicians practicing in the City of New York (including those in public institutions) must be registered in the Bureau of Records (Sanitary Code, Section 160). - 3.
+If a person dies from criminal violence or by a casualty, or suddenly while in apparent health, or when unattended by a physician or in prison, or in any suspicious or unusual manner, the case must be referred to the Coroners' office (Chapter 410, Section 1773, Laws of 1882). - 4.
+Certificates will be returned for additional information, which give any of the following diseases, without explanation, as the sole cause of death:

 Abortion, Gastritis, Peritonitis,

 Cellulitis, Erysipelas, Phlebitis,

-Childbirth, Meningitis, Pyæmia,
+Childbirth, Meningitis, Pyaemia,

-Convulsions, Metritis, Septicæmia,
+Convulsions, Metritis, Septicaemia,

-Hæmorrhage, Miscarriage, Tetanus.
+Haemorrhage, Miscarriage, Tetanus.

 Gangrene, Necrosis,

 (Any one of these may be the result of an injury, and thus be a subject for investigation by a Coroner.
-If it is not, the certificate should make that fact plain.)
+If it is not, the certificate should make that fact plain).

-5. No certificate giving "Heart failure," "Dropsy," or other mere symptom as the sole cause of death will be accepted, unless accompanied by a satisfactory written explanation.
+5. No certificate giving "Heart failure," "Dropsy," or other mere symptom, as the sole cause of death, will be accepted, unless accompanied by a satisfactory written explanation.